JAWZThe Loop · Chapter 4

 When to use: A specific position the user has held for at least four weeks.
 "How is X doing," "remind me about X," "where am I on X."

 Memory required: Usable — acquisition date plus at least an informal thesis.
+The acquisition date also feeds score_position_drift; without it, regime-fit drift can't be computed and you note that gap.
 If thesis is missing, divert to Mode 4.0 first to capture it; do not fabricate one.

 Procedure: